You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 Thank you, buddy.

-Wow, I I'm actually surprised.
+Wow, I'm actually surprised.

-It's not up, it's not my job.
+It's not my job.

-I'll give you information, you make your own choice.
+You make your own choice.

-Some people have dug in their heels, the NRO people and others, you know, go all right, dig in.
+Some people have dug in their heels, the NRO people and others, you know, all right, dig in.

 It's a half a vote anyway.

-Uh Senator Graham is saying, for example, how can a presumptive nominee who has such so little support from Latinos and from women ever win a general election?
+Senator Graham is saying, for example, how can a presumptive nominee who has such so little support from Latinos and from women ever win a general election?

-Our fundraising in the first quarter at the RNC was an all-time record.
+When you look at voter registration against the Democrats has never been better than in 25 years, our fundraising in the first quarter at the RNC was an all-time record.

 We've raised more money than we did in 2012.